voreille/hecktor/README.md

 If you need some code to get started for the HECKTOR2022 Challenge you can take inspiration from the resampling code under src/resampling/resample_2022.py.
 If you are stuck do not hesitate to post question on the challenge forum: https://grand-challenge.org/forums/forum/hecktor-656/

+We also added two notebooks (dummy examples) to help explaining what we expect for the submission.
+* Segmenation: notebooks/example_seg_submission2022.ipynb
+* Survival: notebooks/example_surv_submission2022.ipynb

 HECKTOR 2021 challenge WATCH OUT, this version is not updated yet for the 2022 edition
 ==============================